ng-labo/udp-packet-balancer/README.md

 ### TODO
 - ~enable multi server host(multi address)~
 - spoofing source address in udp-balancer(source nat)
-- to be selective balancing algorithm
+- to be selective some balancing algorithm
-- ipv6 available
+- ipv6 available(when not nat)